smazurski/MLB/README.md

 ![alt text](https://github.com/smazurski/MLB/blob/main/Images/WAR_by_Age_Bar.PNG?raw=true)

 Age is the strongest predictor of player salary.
 The longer a player lasts in the league, the more money he makes.
 Although player performance significantly drops off after age 30, salaries rise dramatically.
-This probably explains the recent trends in MLB organizations to break down and rebuild their teams for younger, more inexpensive players.
+This probably explains the recent trends in MLB organizations to break down and rebuild their teams for younger, less expensive players.